sf-wdi-37/dom-manipulation/README.md

     - [Manipulation Methods](http://api.jquery.com/category/manipulation/)
     - [DOM Tree Traversal Methods](http://api.jquery.com/category/traversing/)

-The more you struggle with this kind of documentation, the stronger your coding-chops will become!
+The more you struggle with this kind of documentation, the more resourceful you will become!
+Resourcefulness is one of the essential skills of being a developer.

 #### jQuery is just Javascript